maak-sdu/pyEchem/mti_extract_write_plot/README.md

 The time, working electrode potential, current, capacity, and working ion content of the working electrode will be exported to more user-friendly `.txt` files.
-This goes for all of the data but also for each individual cycle.
+This goes for all of the data as well as for each individual cycle.

 A number of plots will be created, including:
 - time vs. the working electrode potential